MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/asset-management-mobile-app/maintenance-requests.md

 ## Document the maintenance request

-When you have identified the target asset or functional location, you are directed to a page where you can add details about the maintenance request.
+When you've identified the target asset or functional location, you're directed to a page where you can add details about the maintenance request.

 [<img src="media/maintenance-request-details.png" alt="Maintenance request details." title="Maintenance request details" width="200" />](media/maintenance-request-details.png)